mjub/transformer-from-scratch/README.md

 This illustrates that specialization is not monotonic across depth: while some layers exhibit transient, unstable specialization early in training (Layer 4), others (Layer 3) progressively develop and retain a structurally meaningful contrastive head, suggesting a sustained functional role rather than a training artifact.

 > **Remark:** Given the small size of the validation dataset (2.7M tokens), the probability of sampling overlapping or identical sequences (i.e. a _collision_) is extremely high.
-Additionally, the restriction of containing at least 2 pairs of matching `\begin` and `\end` reduces the number of valid sequences from the validation dataset, which further increases, as a result, the probability of a collision.
+Additionally, the restriction of containing at least two pairs of matching `\begin` and `\end` reduces the number of valid sequences from the validation dataset, which further increases the probability of a collision.
 >
-> A quick experiment with $n = 30$ batches of 480 sequences revealed that, on average, any sequence of a batch overlaps to more than 50% with at least one another sequence of the batch.
+> A quick experiment with $n = 30$ batches of 480 sequences revealed that, on average, any sequence of a batch overlaps by more than 50% with at least one other sequence of the batch.

 ## Head-level localization of delimiter matching

 The previous section showed that Layer 3 of the model is especially receptive to matching delimiters.
-The heatmap below represents the average CMS as well as the "hit rate" over 8,000 sampled sequences of length 512, for each individual head in each layer.
+The heatmap below represents the average CMS as well as the "hit rate" over 8,000 sampled sequences of length 512 for each individual head in each layer.

-The "hit rate" is defined as the frequency at which a head consistently puts the attention score of an `end` token with its corresponding `begin` (or its preceding `\`) in the top 5.
+The "hit rate" is defined as the frequency at which a head consistently places the attention score between an `end` token and its corresponding `begin` (or its preceding `\`) in the top five.

 ![](assets/cms-nlab-gpt-medium-8.7M.png)